mikelawrence/RPi-pHat-Thermocouple/README.md

-# Raspberry Pi Zero Thermocouple pHat
+# Raspberry Pi Thermocouple uHat

+The Raspberry Pi Zero sized Hats are now officially called **Micro-Hats** or **uHats**.

-This is a Raspberry Pi Zero pHat PCB that supports:
+This is a Raspberry Pi uHat PCB that supports:

 * Three MAX31850 1-Wire Thermocouple Converters for remote temperature sensing
-* DS18S20 1-Wire Thermometer for local pHat temperature
+* DS18S20 1-Wire Thermometer for local Hat temperature
 * Magnetic Buzzer/Alert

 I keep an upright freezer in my garage and on two occasions I have had the freezer die without getting noticed for several days.
 This project is an attempt to solve my lack of constant oversight.
 MQTT is used to communicate with Home Assistant home automation software.
 The MQTT client/server model is very effective in this situation.
 Home Assistant will monitor the temperature and provide me with alerts so I can do something about the problem before all the food spoils.